pkl42/linuxcnc_components_sim/README.md

 - Developing or debugging HAL logic
 - Teaching or learning LinuxCNC without access to physical machines

+The mock of the 7i76e currently supports the configuration of the card with parameters:
+e.g. "num_encoders=1 num_pwmgens=1 num_stepgens=3 sserial_port_0=20xxxx".

 ---

 ## 🧰 Hardware Simulated